Alabama Peanut Co.

 Birmingham's Morris Avenue corridor runs through what was once the city's industrial core, and the brick-faced warehouse blocks that line it now house a different kind of commerce.
 The shift from freight and manufacturing to food and drink happened gradually, then all at once, and the strip has become a useful index of where Southern hospitality culture is heading.
 Alabama Peanut Co., at 2016 Morris Avenue, sits inside that transition, occupying a building whose bones predate the cocktail revival by several decades.

-The Southern bar scene has undergone a quiet reorganisation over the past fifteen years.
+Alabama Peanut Co. is a casual bar in Birmingham, Alabama, with a 4.8 Google rating and a price tier of about $15 per person.
 Cities like New Orleans, Houston, and Atlanta built reputations on ambitious cocktail programs that drew on regional ingredient traditions, and Birmingham has tracked that movement with its own cohort of serious drinking rooms.
 Bayonet, Couch, and Helen have each staked out distinct positions in the city's bar geography, and Alabama Peanut Co. adds another coordinate to that map.

 The Back Bar as Argument